 Action name (required)

-The name of the app action.
+The name of the link action.
 Descriptive, max 30 characters.

 The name will appear in the Features section of your Marketplace app listing.